-This training includes a slide presentation, learning activities, and other participant materials and resources designed to help health care workers learn the knowledge and skills they need to provide uterine evacuation with medications and first-trimester uterine evacuation using Ipas MVA Plus® Aspirator and EasyGrip Cannulae®.
+This training includes a slide presentation and activities designed to help health care workers learn the knowledge and skills they need to provide first-trimester uterine evacuation using Ipas MVA Plus® and EasyGrip® Cannulae.
 By the end of this training, participants will be able to:

 - Explain why uterine evacuation is an essential part of reproductive health services in crisis settings - 2.
-Counsel women seeking abortion in crisis settings - Provide uterine evacuation for women in crisis settings using medications and/or manual vacuum aspiration - 4.
-Recognize and manage women who develop complications from uterine evacuation with medications or manual vacuum aspiration - 5.
-Integrate uterine evacuation with medications and manual vacuum aspiration into their present reproductive health services and organize and monitor the services
+Counsel women seeking abortion in crisis settings - 3.
+Provide uterine evacuation for women in crisis settings using manual vacuum aspiration (MVA) - 4.
+Recognize and manage women who develop complications from uterine evacuation with MVA - 5.
+Integrate uterine evacuation with MVA into their present reproductive health services and organize and monitor the services

-Please note that this course focuses on use of medications and manual vacuum aspiration, rather than comprehensive abortion or postabortion care.
-For broader training materials on comprehensive abortion care and comprehensive postabortion care, refer to the lpas Woman-Centered, Comprehensive Abortion Care Facilitator's Manual (2nd ed.) and other lpas curricula, available at www.ipas.org.
+Please note that this course focuses on use of MVA, rather than comprehensive abortion or postabortion care.
+Additionally, it does not cover uterine evacuation with medications unless combined with the Uterine Evacuation in Crisis Settings Using Medications module.
+For broader training materials on comprehensive abortion care and comprehensive postabortion care, refer to the Ipas Woman-Centered, Comprehensive Abortion Care Trainer's Manual (2nd ed.) and other Ipas curricula, available at www.ipas.org.